 Please click to download:

 The prospect of staying or visiting a busy acute hospital can be a daunting, traumatic and an anxious time for not only the person with dementia but also their carers.
-The “forget me not” fund was established in 2012 and is a trust fund within the Royal Surrey County Hospital registered charity.
+The was established in 2012 and is a trust fund within the Royal Surrey County Hospital registered charity.

-The money donated to the forget me not fund is used to buy a variety of resources including items for memory boxes and games and activities that staff and volunteers can use with patients to help pass time, stimulate and encourage conversation.
+The money donated to the dementia forget-me-not fund is used to buy a variety of resources including items for memory boxes and games and activities that staff and volunteers can use with patients to help pass time, stimulate and encourage conversation.

 These extra resources are invaluable as they not only enhance both the patients and their carers experience during their stay in hospital but also reduce incidence of falls and occurrence of behavioural and psychological symptoms of dementia.

-Read more about the Forget-me-not fund, by clicking here.
+Read more about the dementia Forget-me-not fund, by clicking here.